Schedule an appointment to meet with an advisor. (Hint: select "Student Services" for appointment type.)

 Note that some awards allow the student to apply directly, while others require nomination by the university.
 Opportunities that require an institutional nomination are marked by an asterisk (*)

-Academic Practicum Policy: Recipients of support through the Arthur Alfonso Schomburg Graduate Fellowship who are not appointed to a teaching, research or graduate assistantship are required to complete an academic, research or service practicum during the period in which they receive funding.
-Master's level fellowship recipients must complete one semester of practicum, while doctoral level fellows are required to complete two semesters.
+Academic Practicum Policy: Recipients of support through the Arthur A. Schomburg Graduate Fellowship program who are not appointed to a teaching, research or graduate assistantship (i.e., “fully funded” fellows) are required to complete an academic, research or service practicum during the period in which they receive Schomburg Fellowship funding.
+Master’s level fellowship recipients must complete one semester of practicum, while doctoral level fellows are required to complete two semesters.

 Summer Support Policy: Funding provided by the State of New York for the Arthur A. Schomburg Fellowship Program is limited and requests from Schomburg fellows for support during a summer term are considered only if funds are available.
 Awards are generally limited to one summer over the period of an individual fellow's academic program, unless exceptional circumstances are presented.

 If sufficient funds exist, summer support may be requested only by Schomburg fellows who meet at least one of the following criteria:

 If awarded, summer tuition scholarship support covers tuition only (not fees or other charges).
 Such tuition support is limited to the general graduate tuition rate in effect for that summer term.

 If awarded, summer stipend support will be $250 for each week of the required summer enrollment period (e.g., a total of $1,500 for a six-week course period; $2,500 for a 10-week course period), regardless of the number of courses taken during that period.